 We forgot to talk to people….
 When Donald Trump says, ‘I’m going to bring the coal jobs back,’ we know that’s a lie.
 But people understand that he feels their pain.
 And our response was: ‘Vote for us because he’s crazy.’
 I’ll stipulate to that, but that’s not a message.

-By admitting this mistake, now DNC Chairman Perez seemed ready and willing to move the Democratic Party in a new direction.
+By admitting this mistake, Perez, who is now the chairman of the DNC, seemed ready and willing to move the Democratic Party in a new direction.
 That was February 25, 2017.
 Today is November 17.
 The rhetoric of the party has not appreciably changed.
-In its two largest messaging campaigns since Perez’s election to the position of Chairman, “Resistance Summer” and “A Better Deal,” the Democratic Party has offered Americans more of the same partisanship and negativity that voters previously rejected.
+In its two largest messaging campaigns since Perez’s election to the position of Chairman—“Resistance Summer” and “A Better Deal”—the Democratic Party has offered Americans more of the same partisanship and negativity that voters previously rejected.

 Throughout Resistance Summer, in their rhetoric and actions, Democrats spent more time attacking Republican policies and initiatives than they did proposing Democratic policies and positive solutions to the problems before us.
 They built upon one of Secretary Clinton’s fatal flaws: articulating not what Democrats stand for but what and whom they stand against.
 While this resistance to Republican policies like repeal and replace was both necessary and urgent, Democrats allowed this negativity and default belligerence to consume their party’s identity.